 The laboratory component of the course is Phys 102A.
 The lab course must be taken concurrently unless you have previously taken and passed Phys 102A.
-The grading for the laboratory is separate from the course/recitation (Phys 102) and the grades are given by the laboratory instructors.
-Latest edition of Lab manual "Physics 102A Laboratory Manual" can be purchased from NJIT Bookstore.
+The grading for the

 YOU MUST REGISTER FOR THE LECTURE/RECITATION (Phys 102) AND THE LABORATORY COURSE (Phys 102A) SEPARATELY.
 WITHDRAWAL FROM ANY OF THESE WILL CAUSE A SIMULTANEOUS WITHDRAWAL FROM ALL Phys 102 COURSES.